US Army Cyber Protection Brigade

 The Cyber Protection Brigade (CPB) ("Hunter Brigade") is a United States Army cyber defence brigade located in Fort Gordon, Georgia, founded in 2015.
-The CPB three units as of 2025 include the 1st Cyber Battalion, 2nd Cyber Battalion, and the 60th Signal Battalion.
+The CPB has three subordinate units as of 2025, including the 1st Cyber Battalion, 2nd Cyber Battalion, and the 60th Signal Battalion.

-First activated in 2015, it participates in training each year and serves a key role for protecting and maintaining government and military pipelines.

-History
+The brigade forms and trains Cyber Protection Teams that deploy to support and safeguarding network systems and data; provide defensive readiness assessments; harden networks; and conduct defensive cyber operations.
+Cyber protection teams also conduct “hunt forward operations” to improve cybersecurity and identify malware before it affects networks.

 Headquarters

 The headquarters is in Fort Gordon, Georgia which is also the home of the United States Army Cyber Command (ARCYBER) since March 2020.
-And was previously headquartered in the state of Virginia.